heiko1234/postgres_app/README.md

 ## Icons
 https://www.flaticon.com/

-Icons have been used from flaticon, from icon provider *Freepik*.
+Icons have been used from flaticon, from icon provider *Freepik* *bearicons*, .
 Thank you for this nice little art work.

+## Box Shadows
+getcsscan.com/css-box-shadow-examples

 ## Gradient CSS